Europe rights body launches rare action against Turkey

-The Council of Europe on Wednesday launched for only the second time in its history disciplinary action against Turkey over its failure to free activist Osman Kavala, with Ankara denouncing the decision as interference.
+The Council of Europe on Wednesday launched for only the second time in its history disciplinary action over Turkey’s failure to free activist Osman Kavala, with Ankara denouncing the decision as interference.

 The pan-European rights body’s committee of ministers agreed the move over Turkey’s repeated refusal to comply with a 2019 ruling by the European Court of Human Rights to release Kavala from jail.

-Under the rules of the Strasbourg-based COE, the case will now be referred back to the ECHR, which will examine if Turkey has complied with its original 2019 ruling.
+Under the rules of the Strasbourg-based Council of Europe, the case is now being referred back to the ECHR, which will examine if Turkey has complied with its original 2019 ruling.

-Its new verdict could then prompt action from the committee of ministers, including suspension of Turkey’s voting rights or even expulsion from the COE under article eight of its statutes.
+Its new verdict could then prompt action against Ankara from the committee of ministers, including suspension of Turkey’s voting rights or even expulsion from the COE under article eight of its statutes.

 A COE spokesman declined to comment, saying an official statement would be issued Thursday.